FollowTheProcess/spok/README.md

 GLOBAL_VARIABLE := 27

 # You can store the output of a shell command as a variable
+# leading and trailing whitespace will always be trimmed off when doing this
 GIT_COMMIT := exec("git rev-parse HEAD")

 # The core concept in spok is a task (think make target)